bihealth/repository-checklists/Checklist-Code.md

 - use for any (binary) file above a few kb
 - can be ignored if in total below 50MB of files that are expected to "never" change

+## Meta Files

+- code of conduct, pypa one is reasonable
+- contributing file, describe branches and pull request targets
+- GitHub issue templates for bugs and issues, standard ones are a good starting point